followmyutopia/devextreme-documentation/concepts/Common/08 3rd-Party Libraries and Frameworks Integration/20 Data Binding and SPA Frameworks.md

 - **Knockout** versions 2.2.3 - 2.3.0 and 3.1.0 - 3.4.0

 - **AngularJS** version 1.2 - 1.5
     When using version 1.3 - 1.5, pay attention to the [Migration Guide](http://ng-learn.org/2014/06/Migration_Guide_from_1-2_to1-3/).

-These scripts are accessible within your [DevExtreme Package](/Documentation/Guide/Common/DevExtreme_Packages/).
+These scripts are accessible within your DevExtreme Package or via CDN.

-You can also load these libraries from a Content Delivery Network (CDN).

     <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/knockout/3.4.0/knockout-min.js"></script>